What Do We Do?

-We pride ourselves on providing high quality support to schools by ensuring our financial education workshops fit into school timetables and requirements.
+We pride ourselves on providing high-quality support to schools by ensuring our financial education workshops fit into school timetables and requirements.
 We offer flexible and tailored workshops, with a choice of topics and session lengths.
 If our standard workshops don’t meet your school’s requirements, we are happy to create a bespoke workshop tailored just for you.

 Our workshops are mapped to the English, Welsh and Northern Ireland Curriculums.
-We typically deliver as part of designated lesson times, such as Citizenship, Maths or PSHE.
+We typically deliver as a part of designated lesson times, such as Citizenship, Maths or PSHE.

-You can download the latest evaluation from the links on the left – this found that more than 90% of pupils found the workshops valuable and thought they learnt something new.
+You can download the latest evaluation from the links on the left, this found that more than 90% of pupils found the workshops valuable and thought they learnt something new.

 Our financial education workshop content focuses on the 5 key areas that we believe provide the bedrock of sound money management.
 This includes:

 - What are your goals and how will you use money to reach them?

 - Budgeting – how to draw up a spending plan, needs vs wants, and prioritising your spending

 - How and where to save, and shopping for a savings account, including an ISA

 - Understanding that not staying on top of your money has consequences

 - Knowing what credit is and how to use it wisely